Short track-Fontana becomes Italy's most decorated Olympian with relay silver

-MILAN, Feb 18 : Arianna Fontana became her country's most decorated Olympian when she led Italy to silver in the women's 3,000 metres short track relay at the Winter Games on Wednesday.
+MILAN, Feb 18 : Arianna Fontana became her country's most decorated Olympian when she led Italy to silver behind South Korea in the women's 3,000 metres short track relay at the Winter Games on Wednesday.

 It was the 14th Olympic medal of Fontana's career, eclipsing the record of fencer Edoardo Mangiarotti who won 13 medals between 1936 and 1960.

+"It's something incredible.
+I still haven't found the right words to describe this moment and everything I'm feeling.
+I'm trying to take it all in, to stay present, to enjoy this medal with the girls, and maybe tomorrow, when I wake up, it will all really sink in," she told reporters.

-South Korea took gold and Canada bronze.
-It was the first short track gold of the Games for the Koreans, the most successful nation in the discipline at the Olympics.
+Canada took the bronze.
+It was the first short track gold of the Games for South Korea, the most successful nation in the discipline at the Olympics.

 Italian Prime Minister Giorgia Meloni was in the Milano Ice Skating Arena to witness Fontana make history.